aptos-labs/move-vscode-extension/README.md

 ## Recommended configuration for the Move package directories

+LSP is somewhat limited in what it can actually do, so some of the settings need to be specified manually.

+### Mark Move Library sources read-only

-Add the following to settings.json to mark Move library sources as read-only:
+Add the following to your `settings.json`:

 ```json5
     "files.readonlyInclude": {